JSON Templating engine is commonly used to configure many of our extensions.

 $DATAPOINT_MAPPING$

-Returns rendered template specified in mapping
+Returns rendered template specified in mapping for certain value of schema_id.

 Example